“There are a thousand ways to point a camera, but really only one.”—Ernst Lubitsch

-One of my prized film cameras was a gift from my wife Mary.
-It’s the gold-trimmed Seagull 4A-107G Limited Collector’s Edition Medium Format TLR.
+One of my prized film cameras was a birthday gift from my wife Mary.
+It’s a gold-trimmed Seagull 4A-107G Limited Collector’s Edition Medium Format TLR.
 OK, it’s not a Rollei but that didn’t stop Seagull from trying.

 To commemorate the 40th anniversary of the Shanghai Camera Company, the manufacturer announced they were producing a special limited edition “gold” version of the Seagull 4A-107 TLR.

 All of external metal detailing on that special Seagull was plated in gold and the top cover features an inlaid 18 karat gold commemorative logo.
 Seagull devoted a special division to the production of this camera and units were assembled to “even higher tolerances than that achieved with a normal production,” whatever that means.
 Only 2,500 cameras, which are certificated and supplied in custom boxes, were produced on a worldwide basis.